Melhefnawi/Match-colors-gitpod/README.md

 # Match Colors

-Match Colors is a site that hopes to demonstrate how pure JavaScrpt works in a real-world context. the site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also color matching.
+Match Colors is a site that hopes to demonstrate how pure JavaScript works in a real-world context. the site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also color matching.
 Match Colors is a fully responsive JavaScript color game that will allow users to learn the different colors and match them with the available color option.

 <img src ="assets/images/5.JPG">